 Bernd Heinrich

 Great post!
-I worked with an impact tool like this for a long time.
-Excellent shop, amazing tools.
+I've been working with percussion tools like this for a long time.
+Great shop, awesome tools.
 Greetings from Erfurt! :-)

 Anonymous

-Thank you for the precise presentation of the unfortunately often unnoticed influences on the human body by machine use.
+Thank you for the precise description of the unfortunately often overlooked effects of machine use on the human body.